merge/skulls/x230/README.md

 `sudo ./skulls.sh -b x230`.
 It simply prints system information and helps you to be up to date.

-Make sure you have the latest skulls-x230 package release by running `./skulls.sh -b x230 -U`.
+Make sure you have the latest skulls package release by running `./skulls.sh -b x230 -U`.

 #### original BIOS update / EC firmware (optional)